ansys/pydpf-core/docs/source/operator_reference.rst

 Operators
 =========

-DPF operators allow the manipulation and the transformation of simulation data.
+DPF operators provide for manipulating and transforming simulation data.

 From DPF Server for Ansys 2023 R2 and later, the operators available in DPF depend on the active `ServerContext <https://dpf.docs.pyansys.com/api/ansys.dpf.core.server_context.html#servercontext>`_.